 Over to you

-These are just three examples of inbound marketing which we hope have created the spark for your B2B fire.
-Now it’s up to you to fan the flames.
+These are just three examples of inbound marketing and how helpful inbound marketing campaigns are for B2B and B2C businesses.
+We hope to have created the spark for your B2B fire.

 The fact that you’ve read this blog post shows that you’ve been drawn to our content at Incisive Edge.
 Perhaps you found this article through a specific keyword search or via a link from another page.
 We can do the same for you – creating both your strategy and your B2B inbound marketing tactics.